omidfarhang/omid.dev/content/posts/2012-02-16-over-90-of-facebook-users-hate-having-photos-of-them-posted-without-approval.en.md

 [<img title="facebook-camera-170" border="0" alt="facebook-camera-170" align="right" src="http://lh5.ggpht.com/-qfI6bnUf2zY/Tz2L2MXfwII/AAAAAAAAE1M/DTdeLtohouQ/facebook-camera-170_thumb%25255B1%25255D.jpg?imgmax=800" width="170" height="170" />](http://lh6.ggpht.com/-4w6GgupbCJ0/Tz2LzAxc5QI/AAAAAAAAE1E/BNeQhio-VS8/s1600-h/facebook-camera-170%25255B3%25255D.jpg)Facebook users have time and time again contacted Naked Security, requesting that the social network implements a system whereby photos and videos can only be tagged with a name \*after\* the subject has given their permission.

-Presently, Facebook fosters a &#8220;publish first, apologize later&#8221; culture, rather than something which over 90% of the site's users would seemingly prefer.
+Presently, Facebook fosters a “publish first, apologize later” culture, rather than something which over 90% of the site's users would seemingly prefer.
 And there's no sign that Facebook is planning to change in this regard.

 A few who commented on the poll agreed that we all need to stipulate to the photographer or videographer that we want our images to be kept offline.